 6.5.7.8 Dispatch Procedures

 (1) ERCOT shall issue all Resource Dispatch Instructions to the QSE that represents the affected Resource.
-A QSE may provide a Resource Status of ONTEST for a Generation Resource not providing Ancillary Services to indicate that the Resource is currently blocked from SCED dispatch due to start-up or shut-down sequence operations or may be undergoing unit testing.
+A QSE may provide a Resource Status of ONTEST for a Generation Resource not providing Ancillary Services to indicate that the Resource is currently undergoing unit testing and is blocked from SCED Dispatch.
 Generation Resources with a Resource Status of ONTEST will be provided a Base Point equal to the net real power telemetry at the time of the SCED execution.
 ERCOT may not issue Dispatch Instructions to the QSE for Generation Resources with a Resource Status of ONTEST except:

 (a) For Dispatch Instructions that are a part of testing; or